Mosamorphing/WTF-React/12_React Router/readme.md

 After adding the error element:
 ![12-4](./img/12-4.png)

-You will add your own component here, not a div (to separate concerns).
-You should note that it is usually advisable to add a button that leads the user to a page that exists on the platform, usually the homepage.
-Now to do that, we use LINK from the same library, react router.
+You will add your own component here, not a `div` (to separate concerns).
+It's also advisable to include a button that directs users to a page that exists on the platform, typically the homepage.
+To achieve this, we use `Link` from the same library, React Router.

-You might be wondering, why not use the HTML anchor tag (a), the reason is Link does not perform a full page refresh when clicked, compared to the anchor tag.
-You can try both and see that when you use the anchor tag, the page refreshes and then requests the whole HTML and JavaScript all over again.
-Here's how to use Link.
+You might wonder why not use the HTML anchor tag (`<a>`).
+The reason is that `Link` does not trigger a full page refresh when clicked, unlike the anchor tag.
+Using `Link` ensures that only the necessary content is updated without reloading the entire page.
+Here's how to use `Link`:

 ```javascript
 import { Link } from "react-router-dom";